rafabusleme/gym-track/README.md

 Author: Rafael Abusleme

+## Why GymTrack?

+Monitoring your trainings sessions has always been a headache for everyone, directly affecting your progress and you don't really know if you are progressing.

+However, using GymTrack you can easily record your training sessions (exercises, reps, weights, time, etc) and see your real progress in a very friendly and effective way.

+Join to GymTrack, a new way to check your progress!

 ## Backlog - GymTrack Board

+Disclaimer: The project is in MVP phase, so many features haven't been developed.

 To see the project progress and visualize the past/current/future features click the following link [GymTrack - Board](https://trello.com/b/f7aWpTY8/gymtrack).